Updated May 29, 2023

 Different Shortcut Keys of Adobe Photoshop

-The most important and necessary shortcut keys are –
+The essential shortcut keys are –

-- Create a New Layer – For MAC the shortcut is Shift+Cmd+N and for Windows the Shortcut is Shift+Ctrl+N. This shortcut allows the user to quickly create a new project and the dialogue box appears.
+- Create a New Layer – For MAC, the shortcut is Shift+Cmd+N, and for Windows, the Shortcut is Shift+Ctrl+N. This shortcut allows the user to create a new project quickly, and the dialogue box appears.

-- Fill a Layer – For Windows, the shortcut is ALT+Delete for Foreground and Ctrl+Delete for Background.
-While for Mac the shortcut for foreground and Background are Alt+Backspce and Cmd+Backspace respectively.
+- Fill a Layer – For Windows; the shortcut is ALT+Delete for Foreground and Ctrl+Delete for Background.
+While for Mac, the shortcut for foreground and Background are Alt+Backspce and Cmd+Backspace, respectively.

-- Flatten the Layers – To flatten the layers use Ctrl+ Alt+ Shift+ E for Windows and Cmd+Alt+Shift+E for MAC.
+- Flatten the Layers – To flatten the layers, use Ctrl+ Alt+ Shift+ E for Windows and Cmd+Alt+Shift+E for MAC.

 - Group the layers – The user can use this shortcut to merge the selected layers into one layer.
 The shortcut is Ctrl+ Alt+E for Windows and Cmd+Alt+E for MAC.